AMC Theatres: Impact of the COVID-19 pandemic

 On March 18, 2020, AMC announced the closure of all of its theaters due to the COVID-19 pandemic, in compliance with CDC guidance against any gathering of over ten people.
 AMC said this shutdown would last for at least six to twelve weeks.
 On March 25, 2020, AMC furloughed all of its 600 corporate employees, including CEO Adam Aron.
 All furloughed corporate AMC employees and associates retained active employment status, including all health benefits.

 On April 28, 2020, following the release of Trolls World Tour on video on demand, AMC announced they would no longer carry films from Universal Pictures after NBCUniversal CEO Jeff Shell commented in The Wall Street Journal that the studio wanted to release films via premium video on demand simultaneously with theatrical releases.
-The company threatened that this will also be done with any other studio "who unilaterally abandons current windowing practices absent good faith negotiations between us, so that they as distributor and we as exhibitor both benefit and neither are hurt from such changes."
+The company threatened that this would also be done with any other studio "who unilaterally abandons current windowing practices absent good faith negotiations between us, so that they as distributor and we as exhibitor both benefit and neither are hurt from such changes".

 On June 3, 2020, AMC stated that it had "substantial doubt" that it would remain in business.
 On July 28, 2020, AMC and Universal were able to resolve their dispute, with AMC agreeing to a shorter theatrical window of 17 days before Universal could release their films via premium VOD, as well as revenue sharing on the premium VOD window.

 On August 20, 2020, AMC began the process of reopening selected locations in the United States where allowed under local health orders.
 In honor of the company's centennial year, AMC also offered a special 15-cent ticket promotion that day, promoted as "Movies in 2020 at 1920 Prices."
 The company aimed for at least two-thirds of its locations to be open in time for the September 3 release of Tenet.
 The company upgraded its air filtration systems to four times the rates before the pandemic and installed electrostatic sprayers in the auditoriums.
-In October 2020, the company reported that its existing cash resources "would be largely depleted by the end of 2020 or early 2021."
+In October 2020, the company reported that its existing cash resources "would be largely depleted by the end of 2020 or early 2021".